technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

 ![](./media/image25.png)

-5. Switch back to Github portal tab and refresh the page.
+5. Switch back to the Github portal tab and refresh the page.

 ![](./media/image26.png)